 Why Choose Us?

 When it comes to a personal injury case, you don’t want just any attorney.
 You want an attorney that will not only inform you of your rights, but will fight to protect them.
-Here at Stewart J. Guss, Attorney at Law, our team of lawyers and legal professionals fights for our clients with compassion, respect, and determination.
+Here at Stewart J. Guss, Injury Accident Lawyers, our team of lawyers and legal professionals fights for our clients with compassion, respect, and determination.
 We put our clients first and work hard to make sure that when you work with us, you feel like family.